ansible-content-lab/cloud-deploy/readme/workflow_kickoff.md

 ## Running the Teardown Template

 The Teardown Template is less involved to run.
-Simply click on the rocketship button next to the Workflow Template **Teardown AWS Linux Application, Instances and Resources**.
+Simply click on the rocketship button next to the Workflow Template **Teardown Cloud Linux Application, Instances and Resources**.
 The Workflow Template searches for the cloud resources based on metadata defined in the [default-vars.yml](../vars/default-vars.yml) file, and will tear down all instances and resources without any further user input.

 ## Next Steps